Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Sprites & Texts Functions.md

 Sets the text object into a <ins>italic type</ins>.

 - `tag` - The tag name of the text to be used.
-- `italic` - Whether the text will be italized or not.
+- `italic` - Whether the text will be italicized or not.

 ***